-- Must assess a minimum of one (1) aspect of the implicit curriculum defined in EP 4.0 (e.g., diversity, student development, faculty, administrative and governance structure, resources, etc.). - Programs may assess how well they are implementing one or more standards in AS 3 (implicit curriculum). - This assessment focuses on the implicit curriculum (learning environment) not the explicit curriculum (e.g., coursework, competencies, behaviors, dimensions, student learning outcomes, etc.). - Programs may assess a different aspect of the implicit curriculum each year. - Different from the assessment of competency-based student learning outcomes, program may utilize student self-assessment measures based on aspects of the implicit curriculum.
-Student self-assessment of competence is not an implicit curriculum measure. - Example measures include exit surveys, interviews, focus groups, alumni surveys, culture/climate surveys, strategic planning process data collection, etc. - How is the program proactive on the basis of its findings? - A description of program changes must provide sufficient detail (e.g., course modifications, training enhancements, new extracurricular offerings, etc.) explicitly linked to specific findings.
-If no changes are reported, provide a rationale for that decision. - Use subheadings to clearly address each component of the standard. - Each program option should be explicitly addressed in response to each standard.
+- New standard in 2015 EPAS. - Must assess a minimum of one (1) aspect of the implicit curriculum defined in EP 4.0 (e.g., diversity, student development, faculty, administrative and governance structure, resources, etc.). - Programs may assess how well they are implementing one or more standards in AS 3 (implicit curriculum). - This assessment focuses on the implicit curriculum (learning environment) not the explicit curriculum (e.g., coursework, competencies, behaviors, dimensions, student learning outcomes, etc.). - Different from the assessment of competency-based student learning outcomes, program may utilize student self-assessment measures based on aspects of the implicit curriculum.
+Student self-assessment of competence is not an implicit curriculum measure. - Assessment must take place at the program-level rather than the institution-level.
+Social work programspecific plan, data, and changes must be presented. - Any social work program stakeholders may participate in the assessment.
+For example, students, staff, faculty, administrators, alumni, field instructors, committees, community advisory board, etc. - · Sampling is permitted. - Programs may choose to assess a different aspect of the implicit curriculum each year. - Example measures include exit surveys, interviews, focus groups, alumni surveys, culture/climate surveys, strategic planning process data collection, etc. - How is the program proactive on the basis of its findings? - A description of program changes must provide sufficient detail (e.g., course modifications, training enhancements, new extracurricular offerings, training enhancements, resource enhancements, policy and procedure changes, new events, conferences, speaker series, initiatives, student organization projects, culture/climate work, strategic planning goals, scholarship programs, community partnerships, etc.) explicitly linked to specific findings.
+If no changes are reported, provide a rationale for that decision.